asmjit/asmjit/README.md

 Support
 -------

-AsmJit is an open-source library released under a permissive ZLIB license, which makes it possible to use AsmJit freely in any open-source or commercial product.
-Please consider a donation if you like the project and would like to keep it active in the future.
-You can get basic help for free by opening issue(s) or by joining AsmJit's gitter channel, which is very active.
+AsmJit is an open-source library released under a permissive ZLIB license, which makes it possible to use it freely in any open-source or commercial product.
+Free support is available through issues and gitter channel, which is very active.
 Commercial support is currently individual and can be negotiated on demand.
-It includes consultation, review of code that uses AsmJit, priority bug fixing, and implementation of new AsmJit features.
+It includes consultation, priority bug fixing, review of code that uses AsmJit, porting code to the latest AsmJit, and implementation of new AsmJit features.

+If you use AsmJit in a non-commercial project and would like to appreciate the library in the form of a donation you are welcome to support us.
+Donations are anonymous unless the donor lets us know otherwise.
+The order and format of listed donors is not guaranteed and may change in the future.
+Additionally, donations should be considered as an appreciation of past work and not used to gain special privileges in terms of future development.
+AsmJit authors reserve the right to remove a donor from the list in extreme cases of disruptive behavior against other community members.
+Diversity of opinions and constructive criticism will always be welcome in the AsmJit community.

 Donation Addresses:

   * BTC: 14dEp5h8jYSxgXB9vcjE8eh78uweD76o7W
   * ETH: 0xd4f0b9424cF31DF5a5359D029CF3A65c500a581E
-  * Please contact the author if you would still like to donate through a different channel or use a different crypto-currency.
+  * Please contact us if you would like to donate through a different channel or to use a different crypto-currency.
+Wire transfers and SEPA payments are both possible.

 Donors: